 But we got one!
 A paper bag works quite well for harvesting.
 The fine prickles will go through almost any kind of glove.

 From where we parked the car in Roger's road, if we had turned left and walked up that way we would have reached Le Quesne road (pronounced Lucan) but we would have missed all the excitement!
 However, that leads us to the Succulent beach that our friend Mitchell mentioned in passing one day at the Napier Sunday market.
 So really we're just following the coastline as we head north.
+The succulent beach has it's own character.

 People often plant random things or dump garden rubbish at the beach so there are sometimes surprises.